Tooth extraction cost

 There are a few factors that will influence the overall cost of tooth extraction, including:

-• Complexity of the procedure
+• Complexity of the surgical procedure.

-• Type of extraction (e.g. a wisdom tooth extraction tends to be more complex than an easier-to-access extraction site)
+• Type of extraction (e.g. a wisdom tooth extraction tends to be more complex than an easier-to-access extraction site).

-• Choice of dental professional, their skillset and their level of experience
+• Choice of dental professional, their skillset and their level of experience.

-• Location of dental clinic
+• Location of dental practice.

-• Number of teeth being removed
+• Number of teeth being removed.

-• Which teeth are being removed (e.g. molars) and where the affected tooth/teeth are located
+• Which teeth are being removed (e.g. molars) and where the affected tooth/teeth are located.

 Does health insurance cover tooth extraction?